 A quorum for the transaction of business at any meeting of the Committee is a majority of members and the vote of a majority of the members present will be an act of the Committee.
 Meetings may be conducted with members physically present or by telephone or other communication facilities which permit all persons participating in the meeting to hear or communicate with each other.
 A written resolution signed by all Committee members is as valid as one passed at a Committee meeting.

-Directors not on the Committee are encouraged to attend meetings at the invitation of the Chair.
+Directors not on the Committee are encouraged by the Chair to attend meetings at their convenience.